hajonsoft/hajonsoft-tiger/.github/ISSUE_TEMPLATE/story.md

 Total Price

 NOTES:
-The subheader above the Service Fee cards should read 'Service Fees'

-currently implemented as 'Application'

-Fee name and Fee Category do not have labels, just display the values.

-Other labels should be SKU, Quantity, Unit Price, Total Price

-The Quantity should have the selling unit of measure after the value
+This is going to use the same design as the qty, price and total container for straight chem/fert Qty field.

+This should go below the Price entry field.

-The Unit Price should have / and selling unit of measure after the value
+It will use base selling unit of measure for the UOMs for quantity and price.

+It starts out as – for each value that hasn’t had a user-entered value.

+Once a user enters a value, it dynamically updates.

+The Total calculates and displays once there is a qty AND price entered.

+If I delete either price or qty, the displayed value for qty and/or price goes back to --.

+AND, the displayed Total goes back to --.

-Here is the Figma link:
+Here is the Figma design:

 https://www.figma.com/file/w7WiXHsvEd5dm0Mf8WVHYI/Custom-App?node-id=2394%3A103256 - Connect to preview